Mathematics/Arts and Crafts

 - Repeat 2-4 as many times as you want

-- Study the result and compare with the neighbours.
+- Study the result and compare with your neighbors.

 Finishing work:

-As follow-up work, the class can use the software we used in the lesson by visiting this website .
-For teaching, you can use our teaching resources (block or Python) which are presented as Google Slides.
+As a follow-up, the class can use the software we used in the lesson by visiting this website .
+For the lesson, you can use our teaching resources (block or Python) which are presented as Google Slides.